postmanlabs/galaxy-workshop/part2-FinalCountdown.md

 1. Review the JavaScript code under the **Tests** tab, and observe how to get and set variables in script areas.
 1. Send the request `Echo the exchange rate`, and observe how to get variables in text areas.

-## [DO] Run a collection
+## [DO] Run a folder

-1. Run the collection in the collection runner, and observe the execution order.
+1. Run the folder **Using variables** in the collection runner, and observe the execution order.
 1. Write JavaScript code under the **Tests** tab to establish conditional logic to terminate a collection run.
-1. Run the collection again, and observe the execution order.
+1. Run the folder again, and observe the execution order.

 ```javascript
 let jsonData = pm.response.json();